 As a result, we draw from sources like these to bring into focus what happened:

 Some of these may sound irrelevant to you, like weather reports.
-However, under ideal conditions, trucks already need more time and distance to stop compared to passenger vehicles.
-In bad weather, even more distance is necessary.
+However, under ideal conditions, semi trucks already need more time and distance to stop compared to passenger vehicles.
+In bad weather, a large truck requires even more distance.
 Therefore, we can assign fault to a truck driver who failed to account for weather conditions and followed the vehicle in front of them too closely, causing a rear-end collision or even an override crash.

-This is just one example of how we can look at the raw information from your crash and extrapolate what happened to you and who we can hold responsible—the details matter.
+This is just one example of how we can look at the raw information from your crash and extrapolate what happened to you and whom we can hold responsible—the details matter.

 Exploring Other Factors in Your Case

 Paying attention to the possibilities means recognizing other potentially liable parties.
 Sometimes, truck accidents are only partly caused by the truck.
 In fact, sometimes the truck driver isn't responsible at all.
-Government entities, such as the City of Alpharetta, or product manufacturers, like tire companies or car designers, are possibly at fault.
-Poorly maintained roads or signs and faulty products can point to these culprits.
+Government entities, such as the City of Alpharetta, or product manufacturers, like tire companies, are possibly at fault.
+Poorly maintained roads and faulty products can point to these culprits.
+Also, you may be able to hold the truck manufacturer liable along with the parties responsible for loading and securing the truck's cargo.

 Using Deadlines to Our Advantage